 WhatCarCamera is here to help find the best dash cam for you, providing up to date information and regular reviews.

 So, you’ve had a few near misses and have decided that getting a dashboard camera is the right thing to do; and you are right.
 A dashboard camera will be there as a witness for you 24/7 and will provide the vital evidence you need if an incident does occur.

 Best Dash Cams 2017 – Reviews & Buyer’s Guide

 The chances are you don’t have a clue of what kind of cam you are looking for, all you know is you want one.
-This is where we come in, below we have compiled a list of what you should be looking for when purchasing a dash cam.
+This is where we come in:-

 One of the first things you should look for when buying a dash cam is to make sure that it’s discreet.
 You don’t want a big camera obstructing your view whilst driving and getting in the way; another reason being that some people can get a bit funny if they think they are being filmed.